iLongRanger/gleamProCleaning/RESUME.md

 # Project Resume — Gleam Pro Cleaning Website

-This file allows this project to be resumed at any time without prior chat context.
+This file explains how to resume work on this project without prior context.

 ---